erc-dharma/mahabharata/readme.md

 ignore the original data.
 We don't have access to the original converter.
 Apparently, there are transliteration problems between the original (Malten) and the generated (UR).

+To help identify problems, I created four additional files. malten_full.txt, iast_full.txt and ori_full.txt hold the full text of the respective versions, concatenated into a single file, and without markers. missing_full.txt is a new version of missing_alpha.txt.

+There are about 40 less lines in malten_full than in iast_full and ori_full, probably because some markers from malten_full where incorrectly transliterated.
+In malten_full itself, there are quite a few weird character sequences, like "coÔøΩkhaÔøΩ", which are preserved in iast_full but obviously should have been transliterated to something more meaningful.